Congress Hall: Background

 Philadelphia served as the capital of the United States both during and immediately after the American Revolutionary War.
 Independence Hall, located next door, served as the meeting place of the Continental Congress until the Pennsylvania Mutiny in June 1783.
 The failure of the Pennsylvania government to protect Congress from a mob of angry mutineers caused the representatives to withdraw to Princeton, New Jersey.
-The national capital then moved to Annapolis, Maryland in November 1783, then to Trenton, New Jersey in November 1784 before finally moving to New York City in January 1785.
+The national capital then moved to Annapolis, Maryland, in November 1783, then to Trenton, New Jersey, in November 1784 before finally moving to New York City in January 1785.

-State delegates did not return to Independence Hall in Philadelphia until the United States Constitutional Convention in 1787; however, New York City remained the official capital even during the convention.
+State delegates did not return to Independence Hall (then known as the Pennsylvania State House) in Philadelphia until the United States Constitutional Convention in 1787; however, New York City remained the official capital even during the convention.
 Designed by architect Samuel Lewis, Congress Hall was originally built to serve as the Philadelphia County Courthouse; construction began in 1787 and was completed two years later.